 Bipartisan pressure.

-It's it's just if if you are a Republican, if you're a conservative, you know, you you you better not jaywalk or spit on the sidewalk.
+It's just if you are a Republican, if you're a conservative, you know, you better not jaywalk or spit on the sidewalk because if you do, they'll want to put you away for life.

 I just assume my taxes are pulled every year.

-You know, if it's questionable in any way, meaning the deduction.
+Don't take it, you know, if it's questionable in any way, meaning the deduction.

-I mean, really, we still haven't gotten the Durham report.
+We still haven't gotten the Durham report.

-You have the exact same referrals made against top FBI officials, referral by the Inspector General Horowitz, you know, in the case of Roger Stone, Manafort, etc.
+You have the exact same referrals made against top FBI officials, referral by the Inspector General Horowitz.

-But in Roger Stone's case, what do you get?
+You know, in the case of Roger Stone, Manafort, etc., but in Roger Stone's case, what do you get?

 Well, what happened to those guys?

-They didn't have a pre-dawn raid, they didn't have CNN cameras.
+They didn't have CNN cameras.

-Anyway, so the New York Post has the latest update on this, as now lawmakers on both sides of the aisle are calling on Governor Cuomo to resign following this 165-page report released by the state attorney general James on Tuesday, confirming that that the governor sexually harassed 11 women and retaliated against a former employee for speaking out.
+Anyway, so the New York Post has the latest update on this, as now lawmakers on both sides of the aisle are calling on Governor Cuomo to resign following this 165-page report released by the state attorney general James on Tuesday, confirming that the governor sexually harassed 11 women and retaliated against a former employee for speaking out.

-Now the demands come after months of months-long investigation.
+Now, the demands come after months of months-long investigation.

-and say you're not getting it unless you fire the prosecutor, investigating my zero experienced son making a fortune, or the money for a sports car from a Kazakhstan oligarch, or the the three and a half million to his company from a Russian oligarch and first former first lady of Moscow.
+And then when you start getting in trouble and getting investigated by a prosecutor, daddy will leverage a billion taxpayer dollars in what is a real quid pro quo and say you're not getting it unless you fire the prosecutor investigating my zero experience son making a fortune or the money for a sports car from a Kazakhstan oligarch or the $3.5 million to his company from a Russian oligarch and former first lady of Moscow.

-Maybe is that why Putin got his waiver?
+Is that why Putin got his waiver?

 Is that why Putin got the waiver on the pipeline?

-And why is that why he got the summit as a reward?
+Is that why he got the summit as a reward?

 One has to wonder.

-And they're also threatening our ally Japan.
+And they're also threatening our ally, Japan.

 And Joe Biden hasn't said a word.